 The Sky Garden, London offers a 360-degree panorama of the capital’s iconic skyline.
 On a clear day, the views are sensational.

-Stepping out of the lift on the 35th Floor, looking south over the river, taking centre stage is The Shard in all of its splintered splendour.
+Stepping out of the lift on the 35th Floor, looking south over the river, taking centre stage is The Shard – another one of London’s iconic landmarks – in all of its splintered splendour.

 To the north, the City’s skyscrapers – The Gherkin, the Cheesegrater and NatWest Tower dutifully line up like chess pieces in a row.

-Looking to the east, the Tower of London and Tower Bridge resemble toy town models, and ones that are laid out in brilliant clarity.
+Looking to the east, there is the Tower of London and Tower Bridge, one of London’s most iconic bridges.
+They resemble toy town models, laid out in brilliant clarity.

 Beyond this, the skyscrapers of Canary Wharf stand in a solemn procession.